safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 ### Vault Naming

-All vaults are allocated a random unique 256 bit identifier by the network upon joining.
+All vaults are allocated a random unique 256 bit identifier by the network upon joining or rejoining.
 Vaults that are close together (measured by the XOR distance between their identifiers) form groups.
 The vaults in a group work together to form consensus about data on the network so it may be stored and retrieved.
 Groups are formed in sets of between 8 and 16 close vaults.
 The more vaults on the network, the greater the number groups on the network.

 If a majority of vaults in a group are dishonest, the data in that group is vulnerable to corruption.